-FY2013 \$1,280.9 FY2012 \$1,248.0
+■FY2014 \$1,332.1 ■FY2013 \$1,280.9

-In the Operating Expenses by Functional Class graph below, Instruction, Research and Public Service expenses increased by \$45.2 million, while operating expenses for Auxiliary Enterprises increased by \$2.1 million.
-Operating expenses for Plant Operations and Maintenance, Academic, Student and Institutional Support and Scholarships and Fellowships decreased by \$13.3 million, \$0.7 million and \$0.4 million, respectively.
-The changes listed above resulted in a \$32.9 million increase in overall operating expenses for the fiscal year.
+In the Operating Expenses by Functional Class graph below, Instruction, Research and Public Service expenses increased by \$51.5 million, while operating expenses for Plant Operations and Maintenance decreased by \$14.1 million.
+Operating expenses for Academic, Student and Institutional Support, Auxiliary Enterprises and Scholarships and Fellowships increased by \$8.2 million, \$5.4 million, and \$0.1 million, respectively.
+The changes listed above resulted in a \$51.2 million increase in overall operating expenses for the fiscal year as indicated in the illustration below.